wangxiaobei822/wangxiaobei822.github.io/_pages/about.md

 ======
 - **[Future Impact Decomposition in Request-level Recommendations](https://arxiv.org/abs/2401.16108)** (Work was done at Kuaishou Technology)<br>
   ![](../images/item.png)
-  We specify the challenge of inconsistency between users' item-wise view and the recommender system's list-wise view.
+  - We specify the challenge of inconsistency between users' item-wise view and the recommender system's list-wise view.
 To solve the challenges mentioned above, we propose an item-decomposed advantage actor-critic framework and verify its superiority on multiple public datasets and an online A/B test.<br>
-  The paper is submitted to KDD 2024(Ads track)
+  - <span style="font-family: Calibri">The paper is submitted to KDD 2024(Ads track)</span>

 - **Value Function Decomposition in Markov Recommendation Process** (Work was done at Kuaishou Technology)<br>
   ![](../images/TD.png)
-  We specify the challenge of sub-optimal TD learning under the mixed random factors from policy and user environment and propose a decomposed TD learning framework that separately addresses the two random factors and empirically shows its superiority in online MRP. <br>
+  - We specify the challenge of sub-optimal TD learning under the mixed random factors from policy and user environment and propose a decomposed TD learning framework that separately addresses the two random factors and empirically shows its superiority in online MRP. <br>

-  The paper is submitted to KDD 2024(research track)
+  - <span style="font-family: Calibri">The paper is submitted to KDD 2024(research track)</span>

 - **Financial Text Analysis and Stock Image Forecasting (Work was done at Finlab in Peking University)**<br>